DylanPerdigao/RecognitionOfHumanActivitiesAndPosturalTransitions/README.md

 # RecognitionOfHumanActivitiesAndPosturalTransitions
-Data analysis in the domains of time and frequency, using signals collected from mobile phone accelerometers in order to classify/identify the activity performed, corresponding to 12 different movements.
+Data analysis in the domains of time and frequency, using signals collected from mobile phone accelerometers in order to classify/identify the activity performed, corresponding to 12 different movements, namely:
-The activities are:

 - Dynamic
   ```
   WALKING